DocsOverviewGetting startedPricingAuthentication & conceptsPostsDiagramsBrand & assetsTools & batchErrorsMCP server

 • Configure a brand once and have every generation apply it automatically, with a per-call unbranded escape hatch.

-• Generate a logo mark from a description — the one pay-per-use tool; everything above is unlimited on the Developer plan.
+• Generate a logo mark from a description: the one pay-per-use tool; everything above draws from your plan's generation volume (see Tools and Authentication below).

 Tools